reserve-protocol/rsd/contracts/README.md

 - Our [Eternal Storage][] implementation is a set of concrete maps, rather than a single, dynamic key-value store as in the paradigm implementation.
 - Our system for roles is similarly concrete and non-dynamic.
 Role names are represented in static code, not as data.
 - We deliberately use far less contract inheritance than is fashionable.
 - We're avoiding JavaScript in our testing and deployment frameworks, even though many Ethereum tools are centered in JavaScript.
-We prefer Go for its quite-explicit static typing.
-(I _yearn_ for stronger types than that.)
+We prefer Go, not least for its explicitness and static typing.

 We've aimed to keep these choices from yielding *tedious* code -- tedium makes it hard to focus, so tedium leads to mistakes.
 Nonetheless, in secure code, boring is better than magical.